oddmario/tunnel-manager/README.md

   * `dynamic_ip_update_attempt_interval`: When a "update_ip" HTTP request fails, this is the pause/sleep before attempting to initiate another one.

 - `tunnels`: An array of the tunnel(s) that you would like to have.
   * `driver`: The driver to use for the tunnel.
-Possible options are: gre, wireguard
+Possible options are: gre, wireguard, ipip

   * `tunnel_host_main_public_ip`: The main/primary public IP address of the tunnel host.